AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 **Figure 4.2.1:** the Import Metadata Record menu

 Users must consider the appropriate **Import Actions**.
 If you are uploading to create a new metadata record then choose the ‘Generate UUID for inserted metadata’.
 If you are uploading in order to refine or change an existing record on the SSDI, then choose the ‘Overwrite metadata with the same UUID’.
-If the older version of the record has already been deleted then the **None** option may be selected.
+If the XML contains a UUID that does not already exist on the SSDI but you would like to keep this UUID then the **None** option should be selected.

 The UUID is a generated automatically by whatever internal system (i.e.
 ESRI ArcGIS ArcCatalog) was used to write and manage your metadata.
 In